 Flu is the commonest contagious disease of the respiratory tract, which people experience during winters.
 Flu is a viral disease caused by the influenza virus.
 It has three types; A, B, and C. Type A can also be seen in animals like ducks, chicken, horses, pigs, etc but type B is restricted to humans only.
 Type A and B cause infections on a large scale while type C has a mild outbreak of symptoms.
 It has similar symptoms as the common cold but much more severe than a common cold.
 It can progress to a life-threatening condition, pneumonia.
 In a survey, it has been represented that in the United States about 5 to 20% of individuals catch the infection, more than 200,000 people are hospitalized and 36,000 deaths have been reported annually.
 Infants, young children, older people, and immunocompromised patients are at a greater risk to catch the infection.
 Worldwide there are 3 to 5 million cases of severe influenza, among them approximately 500,000 individuals end up dying.

 - Runny nose

 - High-grade fever

 - Pain in the body

 Flu is a highly contagious disease.
 It is transmitted by personal contact and respiratory droplets.
 A virus can transfer from a person through cough or sneezing, if not covered by tissue.
-Even you can catch the virus through doorknob, books, utensils, and everything that has been touched by the infected person.
+Even you can catch the virus through doorknobs, books, utensils, and everything that has been touched by the infected person.
 The virus enters your body when you touch your eyes, nose, and mouth with virus-infected hands.
 Hence, wash your hands regularly.
-Clean your surroundings through disinfectant.
+Clean your surroundings with disinfectant.
 The vaccine is available for flu for its prevention.

 2. COMMON COLD: